antzGames/Godot-Universal-Settings-Plugin/README.md

 ### Audio Settings

-The plugin supports adjusting and saving the volume of up to 4 audio buses.
-The plugin includes four predefined audio bus names:
+The plugin supports adjusting and saving the volume of up to 5 audio buses, including the Master bus.

-- Master
-- Music
-- SFX
-- Voice

-The `Master` bus is mandatory, but if you do not have the remaining audio buses (Music, SFX, Voice) configured in your project, the plugin will automatically not show them in the settings screen.
-There is more information about audio settings and configuring audio buses [below](#audio-bus-configuration).
+No configuation needed.

 ## Supported Settings by Renderer